- Monitor the Account

 During the project, rate slips may need to be revised to reflect steps progressions, reclassifications, or adding/removing other department or sponsored project accounts.
 It is highly recommended that these rate slips be completed and submitted prior to an anticipated change in order to avoid transfers and other unnecessary activities.

-Rate slips can be downloaded from the Human Resource Management page on VIP.
+Rate slips can be downloaded from the Human Resource Management page on One Portal.

 Audits on effort reporting